ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Additionally, monitors and other log clients need to exchange information about monitored logs in order to be able to detect a partitioning attack (as described above).

-A partitioning attack is when a log serves different views of the log to different clients.
-Each client would be able to verify the append-only nature of the log, while in the extreme case being the only client seeing this particular view.

 Gossiping about log responses to queries helps address the problem of detecting malicious or compromised logs with respect to a partitioning